Back to Wordpress Guide

 Can I edit my WordPress site from a mobile device?

 Yes, WordPress provides mobile apps for iOS and Android that support basic editing functions.
 However, complex layout modifications remain considerably easier on a desktop computer.
-The mobile editing experience is somewhat akin to attempting to paint a detailed portrait while wearing boxing gloves – technically possible but not conducive to precision work.
+The mobile editing experience can be challenging for precision work.

 Is HTML knowledge necessary for WordPress editing?

 For standard editing tasks, no HTML knowledge is required.
 The Block Editor and modern themes provide visual editing tools that handle the code behind the scenes.
-That said, some HTML familiarity can be valuable for advanced customizations – similar to how basic cooking skills aren't strictly necessary when restaurants exist, but become remarkably useful when you want something specific that's not on the menu.
+That said, some HTML familiarity can be valuable for advanced customizations.

 How can I edit my WordPress site without breaking it?